MicrosoftDocs/entra-docs/docs/identity/authentication/howto-mfaserver-deploy-upgrade-pf.md

 manager: amycolannino
 ms.reviewer: jpettere
 ---
-# Upgrade the PhoneFactor Agent to Azure Multi-Factor Authentication Server
+# Upgrade the PhoneFactor Agent to Microsoft Entra Multifactor Authentication Server

-To upgrade the PhoneFactor Agent v5.x or older to Azure Multi-Factor Authentication Server, uninstall the PhoneFactor Agent and affiliated components first.
+To upgrade the PhoneFactor Agent v5.x or older to Microsoft Entra Multifactor Authentication Server, uninstall the PhoneFactor Agent and affiliated components first.
 Then the Multi-Factor Authentication Server and its affiliated components can be installed.

 > [!IMPORTANT]
-> In September 2022, Microsoft announced deprecation of Azure Multi-Factor Authentication Server.
-Beginning September 30, 2024, Azure Multi-Factor Authentication Server deployments will no longer service multifactor authentication requests, which could cause authentications to fail for your organization.
-To ensure uninterrupted authentication services and to remain in a supported state, organizations should [migrate their users’ authentication data](how-to-migrate-mfa-server-to-mfa-user-authentication.md) to the cloud-based Azure MFA service by using the latest Migration Utility included in the most recent [Azure MFA Server update](https://www.microsoft.com/download/details.aspx?id=55849).
-For more information, see [Azure MFA Server Migration](how-to-migrate-mfa-server-to-azure-mfa.md).
+> In September 2022, Microsoft announced deprecation of Microsoft Entra Multifactor Authentication Server.
+Beginning September 30, 2024, Microsoft Entra Multifactor Authentication Server deployments will no longer service multifactor authentication requests, which could cause authentications to fail for your organization.
+To ensure uninterrupted authentication services and to remain in a supported state, organizations should [migrate their users’ authentication data](how-to-migrate-mfa-server-to-mfa-user-authentication.md) to the cloud-based Microsoft Entra Multifactor Authentication service by using the latest Migration Utility included in the most recent [Microsoft Entra Multifactor Authentication Server update](https://www.microsoft.com/download/details.aspx?id=55849).
+For more information, see [Microsoft Entra Multifactor Authentication Server Migration](how-to-migrate-mfa-server-to-azure-mfa.md).

 > To get started with cloud-based MFA, see [Tutorial: Secure user sign-in events with Microsoft Entra multifactor authentication](tutorial-enable-azure-mfa.md).